leejuju808/smartsend/README.md

 - 💳 **Subscription Management**: Free trial + $29/month Pro plan
 - 🔐 **Secure Authentication**: Email-based auth with Supabase
 - 📱 **Responsive Design**: Works on desktop and mobile
+- 🔗 **CRM Integrations**: Connect with Salesforce and HubSpot for contact sync and activity logging

 ## Tech Stack